statamic/docs/content/collections/fieldtypes/revealer.md

 ---
 title: Revealer
 description: A button that allows you to reveal conditional fields.
-overview: A button that allows you to reveal conditional fields.
+intro: The revealer is a simple button that allows you to reveal conditional fields without the need to save any additional data.
 id: 54066363-7dec-431c-86c6-7e9353380ef5
-image: /assets/fieldtypes/revealer.gif
+screenshot: fieldtypes/revealer.gif
+stage: 3
 options:
   -
     name: display